Continuous Exposure-Time Modeling for Realistic Atmospheric Turbulence Synthesis¶

 Key Designs¶

-where \(r_0\) is the Fried parameter and \(v_w\) is the wind speed.
-As \(\tau\) increases, \(\rho_p(\tau)\) decreases smoothly, accelerating high-frequency attenuation in the MTF and naturally producing a continuous transition from weak to strong blur.
+where \(r_0\) is the Fried parameter, \(v_w\) is wind speed, and \(\boldsymbol{\xi}\) is spatial frequency.
+As \(\tau\) increases, the effective aperture grows, \(\rho_p(\tau)\) smoothly decreases, and high-frequency attenuation accelerates—making the transition from weak to strong blur continuous and physically grounded.

-3. Spatially Varying Blur Width Field¶
+3. Spatially Varying Blur Width Field: Upgrading scalar \(\omega\) to a physically-constrained random field

-Mechanism: The blur width is modeled as a spatially correlated random field \(\mathcal{W}(\mathbf{x}, \tau)\), with its mean and standard deviation constrained by optical turbulence theory:
+The blur width is modeled as a spatially correlated random field \(\mathcal{W}(\mathbf{x}, \tau)\), with mean and standard deviation constrained by optical turbulence theory:

 Loss & Training¶

-- Parameter space: Propagation distance 30–1000 m, focal length 0.1–1 m, f-number 2.8–24, \(C_n^2\) ranging from \(0.5 \times 10^{-14}\) to \(300 \times 10^{-14}\) m\(^{-2/3}\), wind speed 1–10 m/s, exposure time 0.5–40 ms.
+- Parameter Space: Distance 30-1000m, focal length 0.1-1m, F-number 2.8-24, \(C_n^2\) from \(0.5 \times 10^{-14}\) to \(300 \times 10^{-14}\) m\(^{-2/3}\), wind speed 1-10 m/s, exposure time 0.5-40ms.

-- Data scale: 5,083 videos, 2,005,835 frames, split into 3,988 training / 1,095 testing.
+- Scale: 5,083 videos, 2,005,835 frames (3,988 training / 1,095 testing).

 Key Experimental Results¶